 Introduction to Mobile IP

-Mobile IP is a sweet thing and you would be amazed about its significance and benefits when you are going to know about it.
+Mobile IP is a sweet thing, and you would be amazed by its significance and benefits when you are going to know about it.
 So let’s begin our friendship with “Mobile IP”.
-Mobile + IP, these two words together are a boon to mobile networking today without which we can’t even imagine the use of cell phones and data transfer in them.
+Mobile + IP, these two words together are a boon to mobile networking today, without which we can’t even imagine the use of cell phones and data transfer in them.
 Let’s know-how:

-Mobile, in simple terms, as you all know means being able to move freely or being portable.
-For example, a “mobile bed” means a bed that can be folded and taken along freely i.e. a movable bed.
+Mobile, in simple terms, as you all know, means being able to move freely or being portable.
+For example, a “mobile bed” means a bed that can be folded and taken along freely, i.e. a movable bed.
 The bed remains the same without changing its shape or size while you take it anywhere.
 You keep the bed in your bag & you travel.
-Similarly, “Mobile IP” has its meaning in itself – an IP that can be taken along i.e. a movable or portable IP which IP remains the same wherever you roam around irrespective of your location keeping all the other things intact such has your connection details, your identification details, etc.
+Similarly, “Mobile IP” has its meaning in itself – an IP that can be taken along, i.e. a movable or portable IP whose IP remains the same wherever you roam around irrespective of your location, keeping all the other things intact such has your connection details, your identification details, etc.

 As your portable bed resides in your bag, your IP resides in your cell phone or any of your digital gadgets that are connected to a network like the Internet or Intranet.
-The unchanging constant IP is the core meaning of Mobile IP, the IP being so faithful that even while you travel around networks or you change networks it remains as it is.
-Ok, now let’s begin with some questionnaire and you are definitely going to love your unnoticed long-time pal, Mobile IP because of its huge help which it has been giving you for long.
+The unchanging constant IP is the core meaning of Mobile IP, the IP being so faithful that even while you travel around networks or you change networks, it remains as it is.
+Ok, now let’s begin with some questionnaire, and you are definitely going to love your unnoticed long-time pal, Mobile IP, because of its huge help, which it has been giving you for a long.

-- Does your movie stop buffering while you are traveling and your location changes from one city to another?
+- Does your movie stop buffering while travelling, and your location changes from one city to another?

-- Did you ever notice that it’s not just you who is traveling but your mobile to travels along with you but it never says “Oops?
+- Did you ever notice that it’s not just you who is travelling but your mobile to travels along with you, but it never says, “Oops?
 My connection is lost & I am out of network L !!! “

 - Does your call disconnect when you are talking to your buddies or your siblings while you are on a train or bus.